mstanton/python-bp-2025/README.md

 - `uv` for fast package management
 - `ruff` for linting (configured in pyproject.toml)
 - `hatchling` as the build backend
+- Cursor IDE for enhanced development experience

+### Cursor IDE Features

+This project is optimized for development in Cursor IDE, which provides:
+- AI-powered code completion and suggestions
+- Intelligent code navigation
+- Built-in terminal and Git integration
+- Real-time error detection
+- Seamless debugging experience

 ## Contributing